Hemanthreddy410/InsightURL/README.md

 - Support for up to 5 web sources at once
 - Intelligent processing of web content using LangChain
 - Natural language question answering using OpenAI
-- Copy to clipboard and PDF export functionality
-- Fully responsive design that works on desktop and mobile
 - Robust error handling and user feedback

 ## Installation